RokuroMakube/FatturExcel/README.md

 -run the program (double click on it)
 -converted files are inside the folder "Fatture Excel" -you can print them as like that, just open the files and print them because they are already optimized for A4 paper size visualization and PRINTING

+Edit: added a folder with Excel files converted into PDFs